eilders-kubra/eilders-kubra/README.md

 # Hello, I'm @eilders-kubra 👋

 ## 📆 Times / hours I like to work
-- 🕘 8AM - 5PM Pacific Time
+- 🕘 8AM - 5PM Mountain Standard Time (No DST)
 - 🏠 I live in Phoenix, Arizona.
 What's daylight time?
 We need MORE sun?

 ## 📫 Best ways to communicate with me